 Improving Your Infectious Disease Screening

-Protozoan Pathogens
+Parasite Pathogens

 In addition to bacterial and viral pathogens, some protozoa species are also known to be a major cause of gastrointestinal illness worldwide.

-Traditional methods of diagnosis of these protozoan infections have relied on either microscopic examination of faecal material or enzyme immunoassays, neither of which have shown to be particularly sensitive or specific in the detection of this widespread pathogens2.
+Traditional methods of diagnosis of these parasite infections have relied on either microscopic examination of faecal material or enzyme immunoassays, neither of which have shown to be particularly sensitive or specific in the detection of this widespread pathogens2.

 EasyScreen™ Gastrointestinal Parasite Detection Kit